MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-security-settings.md

 # Android Enterprise work profile security configurations

-As part of the [Android Enterprise security configuration framework](android-configuration-framework.md), the following device compliance and configuration settings should be enabled for Android Enterprise work profile mobile users.
+As part of the [Android Enterprise security configuration framework](android-configuration-framework.md), apply the following settings for Android Enterprise work profile mobile users.
 For more information on each policy setting, see [Android Enterprise settings to mark devices as compliant or not compliant using Intune](../protect/compliance-policy-create-android-for-work.md#work-profile).

 When choosing your settings, be sure to review and categorize usage scenarios.
 Then, configure users following the guidance for the chosen security level.
-You should adjust the suggested seetings based on the needs of your organization.
-Also, make sure to have your security team evaluate the threat environment, risk appetite, and impact to usability.
+You can adjust the suggested settings based on the needs of your organization.
+Make sure to have your security team evaluate the threat environment, risk appetite, and impact to usability.

 For personally-owned work profile devices, there are two recommended security configuration frameworks: